simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    $ docker image pull simgrid/tuto-mc
    $ mkdir ~/tuto-mcsimgrid # or chose another directory to share between your computer and the docker container
-   $ docker run -it --rm --name mcsimgrid --volume ~/tuto-mcsimgrid:/source/tutorial simgrid/tuto-mc bash
+   $ docker run --user $UID:$GID -it --rm --name mcsimgrid --volume ~/tuto-mcsimgrid:/source/tutorial simgrid/tuto-mc bash

 In the container, you have access to the following directories of interest: